Apache AH-64 vs Russian Mi-28N 'Night Hunter': Why India opted for the US-made attack chopper

 The Mi-28 combat helicopter has been developed by Mil Moscow Helicopter Plant and is known by the NATO codename Havoc.
 In August 1996 Mil rolled out a prototype of the day and night capable version, the Mi-28N Night Havoc.
 The first production Mi-28N took its first flight in April 2004 and began flight testing with the Russian Air Force in June 2005.

-Several experts believe that the Mi-28N was just as good as the AH-64 Apache Longbow.
-Experts also are of opinion that in terms of flight performance, arms specifications, combat survivability, and operating convenience Mi-28N is superior to Apache.
-But, when it comes to shooting accuracy, the US chopper is better than the Russian aircraft.
+Several experts, as per reports published in various leading defence journals, believe that the Mi-28N was just as good as the AH-64 Apache Longbow.
+Some experts, as quoted by some defence journals, are also of opinion that in terms of flight performance, arms specifications, combat survivability, and operating convenience Mi-28N could be on par, if not superior, to Apache.
+But, when it comes to shooting accuracy, the US chopper is said to be better than the Russian chopper.

 Also, the ammunition of the Russian helicopter is smaller.
 Another reason stated by experts is that India wants to diversify its arms procurement and not depend on only one supplier.
 Indian already has many defence equipment, choppers and fighter jets made by Russia.